Skip to main content

 Overview

-Natural Language Processing (NLP) allows computers to understand human language, making it possible for them to identify and categorize entities in text.
+Natural Language Processing (NLP) allows computers to understand human language, which makes it possible for them to identify and categorize entities in text.

-• Sorted into categories such as names of persons and locations
+In the example below, words are sorted into categories such as names of persons and locations.

 Bag of Words